-Use an effective tool like ContentStudio that lets you upload social media posts from your desktop will save you a ton of time.
+Using an effective tool like ContentStudio that lets you upload social media posts from your desktop will save you a ton of time.

 If you want to make the most out of your social media marketing campaigns, consider using social media marketing tools.
 These tools can help simplify your work and improve your efficiency too.

-There are different types of social media tools that can get to the next level.
+There are different types of social media tools that can get to the next level:

 The whole point of using tools is to plan ahead of time while staying productive and saving time.

 This includes clicks, comments, likes, and replies on your social media posts.
-“Saved” posts on Instagram and “Pinned” posts on Pinterest also false under this category
+“Saved” posts on Instagram and “Pinned” posts on Pinterest are also false under this category.